 SECTION 6 – REINSTATEMENT

 An organization may apply to the Executive Committee in writing for reinstatement after its membership has been terminated.
-Reinstatement shall require the affirmative vote of a majority of the Associate Members after review and recommendation by the Executive Committee.
-During this process, Associate Members are encouraged to consider any extenuating circumstances as appropriate.
+Reinstatement shall require the affirmative vote of a majority of the Patient Advocacy Groups after review and recommendation by the Executive Committee.
+During this process, Patient Advocacy Groups are encouraged to consider any extenuating circumstances as appropriate.

 SECTION 7 – FISCAL YEAR